 All supervisors are expected to engage and participate in Continuing Professional Development (CPD) activities.
 All supervisors are expected to undertake CPD specifically related to PhD supervision which, in addition to the courses/workshops for new and/or inexperienced supervisors, involves participating in departmental "Focus on Best Practice in Supervision" workshops.
 These are Department-led workshops and Departments are therefore responsible for determining the cycle of participants and frequency of these workshops.
 Within this cycle it is expected that every supervisor will attend at least one workshop over a six year period.
 Similar to the mandatory training for new and/or inexperienced supervisors, Departments are expected to have in place effective mechanisms to monitor the engagement of supervisors in CPD activities.
-Departments and supervisors themselves are responsible for ensuring that they are fully aware of their role and responsibilities as a supervisor Partnership".
+Departments and supervisors themselves are responsible for ensuring that they are fully aware of their role and responsibilities as a supervisor, as described in the College document "Mutual Expectations for the Research Degree Student Supervisor Partnership".